JNRowe/hubugs/doc/alternatives.rst

 * No built-in pager support, but that is only a less_ pipe or shell function away
-* :mod:`gh_bugs` requires a significant number of external packages, which may be a problem for some users
+* :mod:`hubugs` requires a significant number of external packages, which may be a problem for some users

 ``github-cli``